Welsh Americans: New York

 Oneida County and Utica, New York became the cultural center of the Welsh-American community in the 19th century.
 Suffering from poor harvests in 1789 and 1802 and dreaming of land ownership, the initial settlement of five Welsh families soon attracted other agricultural migrants, settling Steuben, Utica and Remsen townships.
 The first Welsh settlers arrived in the 1790s.
+In 1848, The lexicographer John Russell Bartlett noted that the area had a number of Welsh language newspapers and magazines, as well as Welsh churches.
+Indeed Bartlett noted in his Dictionary of Americanisms that "one may travel for miles (across Oneida County) and hear nothing but the Welsh language".
 By 1855, there were four thousand Welshmen in Oneida.

 With the Civil War, many Welshmen began moving west, especially to Michigan and Wisconsin.
 They operated small farms and clung to their historic traditions.
 The church was the center of Welsh community life, and a vigorous Welsh-speaking press kept ethnic consciousness strong.
+Blodau Yr Oes ("Flowers of the Age"), first produced in 1872 in Utica, was aimed at children attending Welsh Sunday schools in America.
 Strongly Republican, the Welsh gradually assimilated into the larger society without totally abandoning their own ethnic cultural patterns.

 Maryland

 Five towns in northern Maryland and southern Pennsylvania were constructed between 1850 and 1942 to house Welsh quarry workers producing Peach Bottom slate.
 During this period the towns retained a Welsh ethnic identity, although their architecture evolved from the traditional Welsh cottage form to contemporary American.
 Two of the towns in Harford County now form the Whiteford-Cardiff Historic District.